How HMO in Nigeria works

 HMOs in Nigeria are accredited by the National Health Insurance Scheme (NHIS) to provide health insurance coverage to people both in public and private sector for an annual or monthly fee.

 Health maintenance organizations work with healthcare providers (such as hospitals, diagnostic centers, and clinic centers) to provide the medical services their program enrollees need.

 This article will discuss all you need to know about HMO in Nigeria, how it works, and its role.
-The article will also discuss the difference between HMO and NHIS as well as how to pick the best HMO for your company.
+The article will also discuss the difference between HMO and NHIS as well as how to pick the best HMO in NIgeria for your company.

 What is an HMO?